 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.90%

 Distribution and Service (12b-1) Fees 0.00%

-Other Expenses 0.55%
+Other Expenses 0.48%

-Acquired Fund Fees and Expenses (1) 0.01%

-Total Annual Fund Operating Expenses 1.46%
+Total Annual Fund Operating Expenses 1.38%

-Fee Waiver and/or Expense Reimbursement (2) -0.45%
+Fee Waiver and/or Expense Reimbursement (1) -0.38%

-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement(2) 1.01%

-- (1) Acquired Fund Fees and Expenses are indirect fees and expenses that funds incur from investing in the shares of other investment companies, including money market funds.
-The Total Annual Fund Operating Expenses and Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement for the Fund differ from the Ratio of Expenses to Average Net Assets before and after expense waiver and/or reimbursement found within the "Financial Highlights" section of the Prospectus because the audited information in the "Financial Highlights" reflects the operating expenses of the Fund and does not include indirect expenses such as Acquired Fund Fees and Expenses. - (2) Luther King Capital Management Corporation ("Adviser"), the Fund's investment adviser, has contractually agreed to waive all or a portion of its management fee and/or reimburse the Fund through May 1, 2024 in order to limit the Fund's Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement to 1.00% per annum (excluding any interest, taxes, brokerage commissions, indirect fees and expenses relating to investments in other investment companies, including money market funds ("Acquired Fund Fees and Expenses"), and extraordinary expenses).
+(1) Luther King Capital Management Corporation ("Adviser"), the Fund's investment adviser, has contractually agreed to waive all or a portion of its management fee and/or reimburse the Fund through May 1, 2026 in order to limit the Fund's Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement to 1.00% per annum (excluding any interest, taxes, brokerage commissions, indirect fees and expenses relating to investments in other investment companies, including money market funds ("Acquired Fund Fees and Expenses"), and extraordinary expenses).
 The fee waiver and expense reimbursement agreement may be terminated or changed only with the consent of the Board of Trustees.

 The following example is intended to help you compare the costs of investing in the Fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the example reflects the fee waiver/expense reimbursement arrangement through May 1, 2024).
+The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the example reflects the fee waiver/expense reimbursement arrangement through May 1, 2026).
 Although your actual costs may be higher or lower, based on these assumptions, whether or not you redeem your shares, your costs would be as follows:

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 26% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 17% of the average value of its portfolio.